 I suppose this is a way to record my life; to collect everything I’ve done to keep it from disappearing when I’m gone.
-It’s hard to know you are getting old, but easy to see your friends’ hair turn gray.
+It is difficult to know when and how you are getting old, but easy to see your friends’ hair turn gray.
 Their days are as long as yours.

 I was my father’s executor, then my mother’s, and then Pamela’s.
 Their things, their lives, fell through my hands like sand.
 There was no way for me to save them.